What Gartner’s Prediction of a “Digital Mesh” Means for Marketing in 2017

 - Intelligent Apps

-Using Artificial Intelligence and Machine Learning to support your brand presence on phones and tablets seems like an obvious step for the technology, and we’re thrilled to see more in this category in the future!
+Using Artificial Intelligence for marketing and Machine Learning to support your brand presence on phones and tablets seems like an obvious step for the technology, and we’re thrilled to see more in this category in the future!

 - Intelligent Things

 Yes, we know that the Internet of Things broke the internet recently.
 But hey, forgive and forget, right?
 The truth is that the IoT really is the future—not just a few high-priced gimmicks.
 Once security software catches up, the movie SmartHouse will no longer seem weird.